dltoth/UPnPDevice/README.md

                       UPnPServices
   UPnPService      := A base class for UPnP services.
 Services have a callable HTTP
                       interface
-  Sensor           := A UPnPDevice that has simple output based display, like a Thermometer
+  Sensor           := A virtual base UPnPDevice that has simple output based display, like
-                      or Clock
+                      a Thermometer or Clock
-  Control          := A UPnPDevice with more complex display, including user interaction,
+  Control          := A virtual base UPnPDevice with more complex display, including user
-                      like a toggle
-  GetConfiguration := A UPnPService base class for returning device configuration in XML SetConfiguration := A UPnPService base class for setting device configuration from callable
+                      interaction, like a toggle GetConfiguration := A UPnPService base class for returning device configuration in XML SetConfiguration := A UPnPService base class for setting device configuration from callable HTTP interface
-                      HTTP interface
 ```

-Both Sensor and Control include default GetConfiguration and SetConfiguration Services.
+Both Sensor and Control include default GetConfiguration and SetConfiguration Services, as does RootDevice.

-Default display for RootDevice is to put Sensor HTML inline with its HTML display, and place a url for Control display in an iFrame.
-UPnPDevices that are neither Sensor nor Control are displayed as an HTML button, where selection triggers device display.
-Default UPnPDevice display is to present each of its services as HTML buttons.

-In what follows, a conceptual framework for the library presented and 4 examples will be detailed:
+In what follows a conceptual framework for the library is presented, and 4 examples will be detailed:
  1. UPnPDevice hierarchy
  2. Creating a simple Sensor that displays a message
  3. Adding configuration to that Sensor